-Learning Goals Objectives Assessment

-1. Our graduates will be 1.1.
-Our students will produce quality

-effective business and research-oriented documents.
+Learning Goals Objectives Assessment 1.
+Our graduates will be effective 1.1.
+Our students will produce quality business and research-oriented documents. communicators.

-communicators.
 1.2.
-Students are able to professionally

-present their ideas and also logically explain

-and defend their argument.

-2. Our graduates will be 2.1.
-Students will be able to lead and

-skilled in team work and participate in group for projects, discussion,
+Students are able to professionally present their ideas and also logically explain and defend their argument.
+2. Our graduates will be skilled in team work and leadership.
+2.1.
+Students will be able to lead and participate in group for projects, discussion, and presentation.

-leadership. and presentation.

 2.2.
-Students will be able to apply

-leadership theories and related skills.

-3. Our graduates will be 3.1.
-In a case setting, students will use

-trained in ethics. appropriate techniques to analyze business

-problems and identify the ethical aspects,

-provide a solution and defend it.
+Students will be able to apply leadership theories and related skills.
+3. Our graduates will be trained in ethics.
+3.1.
+In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
 3.2.
-Our students will practice ethics in the

-duration of the program.

-4. Our graduates will 4.1.
-Students will have an international

-have a global exposure.

-perspective.

-5. Our graduates will be 5.1.
-Our students will have a good

-skilled in problem- understanding of fundamental theories in
+Our students will practice ethics in the duration of the program.
+Our graduates will have a global perspective.
+4.1.
+Students will have an international exposure.
+5. Our graduates will be skilled in problem- solving and critical 5.1.
+Our students will have a good understanding of fundamental theories in their fields. thinking.

-solving and critical their fields.

-thinking.
 5.2.
-Our students will be prepared to face

-problems in various business settings and
+Our students will be prepared to face problems in various business settings and find solutions.

-find solutions.

 5.3.
-Our students will demonstrate

-competency in critical thinking.
+Our students will demonstrate competency in critical thinking.